 Audit Committee Charter

 The Committee is authorized to carry out the responsibilities set forth in this Charter and any other assignments requested by the Board of Directors.
-The Committee shall have full access to the Company's books, records, facilities and personnel (including, without limitation, direct access to the Company's internal audit function) to carry out its responsibilities and is authorized to retain persons or entities having special competence to assist the Committee in fulfilling its responsibilities, after notice to the Chairman of the Board.
-The Committee shall have access to the Company's outside counsel for advice and information. .
+The Committee shall report regularly to the full Board regarding the execution of its duties and any material matters addressed.
+The Committee shall have full access to the Company’s books, records, facilities and personnel (including, without limitation, direct access to the Company’s internal audit function) to carry out its responsibilities and is authorized to retain persons or entities having special competence to assist the Committee in fulfilling its responsibilities, after notice to the Chairman of the Board.
+The Committee shall have access to the Company’s outside counsel for advice and information.

-The Committee shall assist the Board of Directors in fulfilling its fiduciary responsibilities as to its oversight of (a) the integrity of the Company's financial statements, (b) the compliance of the Company's public disclosures with legal and regulatory requirements, (c) the independence and qualifications of the Company's independent registered public accounting firm and (d) the performance of the Company's internal audit function and independent registered public accounting firm.
-The Committee is to serve as a focal point for communication among the Board of Directors and its committees, the Company's independent registered public accounting firm, internal audit function and management, as the respective duties of such groups, or their constituent members, relate to the Company's financial accounting and reporting and internal controls.
+The Committee shall assist the Board of Directors in fulfilling its fiduciary responsibilities as to its oversight of (a) the integrity of the Company’s financial statements, (b) the compliance of the Company’s public disclosures with legal and regulatory requirements, (c) the independence, qualifications and performance of the Company’s independent registered public accounting firm, (d) the performance of the Company’s internal audit function and independent registered public accounting firm and (e) the Company’s enterprise risk management program.
+The Committee is to serve as a focal point for communication among the Board of Directors and its various other committees, the Company’s independent registered public accounting firm, internal audit function and management, as the respective duties of such groups, or their constituent members, relate to the Company’s financial accounting and reporting and internal controls.

 The Committee is not intended to be part of the Company’s operational or managerial decision-making process.
 The Company’s management, and not the Committee or the independent registered public accounting firm, is responsible for producing the Company’s financial statements and reports and for instituting and maintaining internal controls.
 The independent registered public accounting firm are responsible for attesting to the fair presentation of the financial statements in accordance with generally accepted accounting principles and upon the adequacy of the Company’s internal controls.